 A pamphlet consisting of 4 poems and 3 images bound together in the context of spring 2020, NEWTOWN CREEK PARTNER DANCING MEMORIAL ENSEMBLE aspires to form an anchor within time as it slides by.

-6MG REGRESSION CYCLE 03/09/2020, performed at Movement Research at the Judson Church on 03/09/2020 the week before COVID-19 shut NYC down.
+6MG REGRESSION CYCLE 03/09/2020 was performed at Movement Research at the Judson Church on 03/09/2020 the week before COVID-19 shut NYC down.
 This dance maps the recurrence of dull urges in order to reveal the ways they are shifting all the time.
 It's almost always the same body, the same repetitive time.
 Gestures swallow back on themselves.
 Structures and forms riff on the habitual, simple and repetitive, at once heeding the desire to do the same thing over again, and resisting this force.

 Original sound by Alex Kane